 Some common minerals and contaminants found in tap water are:

+Some of these compounds are completely safe for consumption, while others are detrimental.
 The minerals in water are healthy for you as long as they’re not present in high amounts, and fluoride is good for your teeth as it keeps their enamel strong.
-However, heavy metals like lead, arsenic, copper, and chemicals like mercury can lead to severe health problems.
-(You can learn more about these from our article on water contaminants.)
+However, heavy metals like lead, arsenic, copper, and chemicals like mercury can lead to severe health problems (You can learn more about these from our article on water contaminants).

-Although not all tap water is contaminated by these problematic elements, it’s ideal to regularly check local water quality reports.
-We have a few guides that thoroughly cover the tap water quality of cities and states from both the US and other parts of the world:
+We have a couple of guides that thoroughly cover the tap water quality of cities and states from both the US and other parts of the world:

 Water treatment varies depending on where you live.
 The options usually include filtration and disinfection with chlorine or desalination.